-NRC INSPECTION MANUAL IRB
+NRC INSPECTION MANUAL IRAB

 INSPECTION MANUAL CHAPTER 1240

-UNESCORTED ACCESS AT COMMERCIAL NUCLEAR POWER PLANTS, SELECTED FUEL CYCLE FACILITIES, INDEPENDENT SPENT FUEL STORAGE INSTALLATIONSEffective Date: 10/16/2023
+UNESCORTED ACCESS AT COMMERCIAL NUCLEAR POWER PLANTS, SELECTED FUEL CYCLE FACILITIES, INDEPENDENT SPENT FUEL STORAGE INSTALLATIONS OR NON-POWER PRODUCTION AND UTILIZATION FACILITIES

+Effective Date: 10/16/2023

 1240-01 PURPOSE

-This inspection manual chapter describes the basis for suitability employees contractors of the Nuclear Regulatory Commission (NRC) to obtain unescorted access to protected and vital areas at commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations.
+This inspection manual chapter describes the basis and process for determining the suitability of employees, and contractors of the Nuclear Regulatory Commission (NRC) and other Federal agency support personnel, to obtain unescorted access to protected and vital areas at commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations, or non-power production and utilization facilities.

-Additionally, this inspection manual chapter describes the maintenance, implementation, and distribution of the list of NRC employees and contractors who have been identified as requiring unescorted access to protected and vital areas at commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations.
+Additionally, this inspection manual chapter describes the maintenance, implementation, and distribution of the list of NRC employees and contractors, and representatives from other Federal agencies, who have been identified as requiring unescorted access to protected and vital areas at commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations, or non-power production and utilization facilities.

 1240-02 OBJECTIVE

-To provide assurance that NRC employees and contractors unescorted access to protected and vital areas are trustworthy, reliable, and fit for duty, such that they do not constitute an unreasonable risk to the health and safety of the public, or the common defense and security, including the potential to commit radiological sabotage.
+To provide assurance that NRC employees and contractors, and representatives from other Federal agencies who require unescorted access to protected and vital areas at commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations, or non-power production and utilization facilities, are trustworthy, reliable, and fit for duty, such that they do not constitute an unreasonable risk to the health and safety of the public, or the common defense and security, including the potential to commit radiological sabotage.

 1240-03 APPLICABILITY

-The process discussed in this inspection manual chapter is applicable to NRC employees contractors unescorted access to commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations.
+The process discussed in this inspection manual chapter is applicable to NRC employees, contractors, and representatives from other Federal agencies, who desire unescorted access to commercial nuclear power plants, selected fuel cycle facilities, independent spent fuel storage installations, or non-power production and utilization facilities.

 1240-04 RESPONSIBILITIES AND AUTHORITIES